 Let’s put aside for a second that there are a variety of other devices not assessed here and just look at those rates.

 An initial successful intubation rate of 53% for GlideScope videolaryngoscopy is extremely not ace.
-I mean 4% in the group is enough to have chanting monks wailing in jarring atonal harmonies but let’s not pretend 53% is reassuring.
+I mean 4% in the DL group is enough to have chanting monks wailing in jarring atonal harmonies but let’s not pretend 53% is reassuring.
 The under 10 kg crew do even worse (as mentioned above).

-Well that’s sobering.
+That’s sobering.
 I mean we were going to burn the direct laryngoscope but it’s not like we can set up a shrine to the expensive camera wand that doesn’t even capture souls for all that cash.

 So what practical things should we take from this?